 A Louis XVI period carved and giltwood mirror

 Centuries later the luxury, elegance and romantic Neoclassical design is still prominent in today’s interiors.
 The design schemes of sophistication are continuously being used to elevate different landscapes.
-If you are interested in bringing neoclassicism to your room by adjusting the space’s architectural elements, feel free to touch base with us at The Vault to have a look at our pieces.
+If you are interested in bringing neoclassicism to your room by adjusting the space’s architectural elements, feel free to touch base with us at The Vault to have a look at our pieces of French antiques.

 Words by Christina Annaheim